Stuart Duncan (cricketer)

 Stuart Ferguslie Duncan (15 July 1906 – 2 July 1971) was a New Zealand sportsman.
 He played association football for the New Zealand national football team.
 He also played in five first-class cricket matches for Otago between 1925 and 1941.

 Duncan was born at Dunedin in 1906.
-He was educated at Otago Boys' High School and played football for the Otago side.
+He was educated at Otago Boys' High School and played association football for Otago and for the New Zealand national football team.
 He worked as a manager and was a cricket selector for Otago.
-He died in 1971 at Dunedin; an obituary was published in the New Zealand Cricket Annual the same year.
+He died in 1971 at Dunedin; an obituary was published in the New Zealand Cricket Almanack the same year.